phac-nml/speciesabundance/README.md

 This is the in-development nf-core-based pipeline for SpeciesAbundance.

+This pipeline estimates the relative abundance of sequence reads originating from different species in a sample.
+This pipeline is designed to be integrated into IRIDA Next.
+However, it may be run as a stand-alone pipeline.

 # Input

 The input to the pipeline is a standard sample sheet (passed as `--input samplesheet.csv`) that looks like: